8-day Sydney to Melbourne inland drive

 From Wagga it’s an easy drive south to the Victorian border and the twin cities of Albury and Wodonga.
 Set on the banks of the Murray River, Albury is casting off its country bumpkin image and embracing the creative arts, food and wine and its own fascinating heritage.
 Visitors will find a number of contemporary galleries, including the Murray Art Museum Albury (MAMA), here.
-Stop for lunch at Miss Amelie, the region’s only hatted restaurant, which serves modern European seasonal fare and boasts a massive selection of local and imported wines.
+Stop for lunch at Miss Amelie, one of the region's renowned hatted restaurants (hats are the Australian equivalent of Michelin stars), which serves modern European seasonal fare and boasts a massive selection of local and imported wines.

 Day 7: Benalla to Ballarat

 The next section of the drive takes you across the heartland of Victoria where the countryside is dotted with neat farms, picturesque townships and plenty of roadside produce stalls.
 Your route passes through the towns of Euroa, Seymour and Trentham, but most people will want to allocate plenty of time to explore Victoria’s ‘spa country’, centred around Daylesford.
 A relaxing dip at Hepburn Bathhouse & Spa should not be missed – choose from communal bathing or a private massage or beauty treatment.
 Afterwards, venture out to Lavandula Swiss Italian Farm which sells lavender soaps, lotions, mists and even lavender flavoured sparkling wine.